p-marco/nixosConfig/README.md

     # mount /dev/sda2 /mnt/boot

-Now you can follow the installation procedure
+Now is possible to follow the installation procedure.